 Is there anything better than a movie with a great theme song?
 Arguably, yes.
 But I’m still fond of theme songs anyway, particularly when said theme song shares an exact title with the movie it’s from.
 The eponymous movie theme song is a rare and sometimes strange breed; sort of like a hairless sphinx.

 There’s not a lot the ‘Transformers’ movies and ‘The Big Lebowski’ have in common.
 Yet, buried within ‘Age of Extinction’ is a very Dude-like easter egg for those who are paying attention.
 Did you miss it?
 Don't worry, we've got that, and a lot more for you, in the latest installment of You Think You Know Movies.
 Roll out!

 Welcome back to another installment of the Monday Morning Critic.
 In this space each week, I’ll be looking at the week that was in addition to the week ahead in television.
 The format will shift each week, as the world of TV will dictate the form and content of each piece.
-In this week’s installment: two classic comedies wrap production, a TV-centric documentary provides a must-watch experience for fans of the medium, and I make some holiday bingewatching suggestions.
+In this week’s installment: a review of the third season of ‘The Americans’ and a look at a recent example the true power of long-form narrative on TV.